Billwilliams1952/microVIEW/README.md

 ## API Reference

 **microVIEW** has been developed using Python ver 2.7.13 and Python ver 3.5.3.
 In addition, it uses the following additonal Python libraries.
-See the PiCameraApp About dialog for exact versions used.
+See the **microVIEW** About tab for exact versions used.

 | Library    | Usage                                               |
 | :--------- | :-------------------------------------------------- |